 The PHP MySQLi extension supports multiple queries, which are concatenated by a semicolon, with mysqli->multi_query.
 We use this to optimize all MySQL tables, in a single multi-query statement.
 Neat!
 Optimizing MySQL tables is important to keep tables small and fast.
 This boosts MySQL, PHP and website performance and we all love that, don’t we? :)

 An often heard solution to PHP cURL errors with SSL is to turn off CURLOPT_SSL_VERIFYPEER.
 Please don’t turn off CURLOPT_SSL_VERIFYPEER, but fix your PHP config instead.
 This article provides you with two solutions to solve CA certificate validation errors with PHP cURL and OpenSSL.
 For system administrators and end-users.

 Connect to an SQL Server database with PHP 5.3+ using the SQLSRV API and sqlsrv_connect.
 As of PHP 5.3.2 you have to use the SQLSRV API functions to connect to an MS SQL Server database from PHP.
 For example, use sqlsrv_connect() to create a connection resource and open a connection.
-The main difference with the older mssql functions of PHP is that SQLSRV requires an […]
+The main difference with the […]

 Cache MySQL query results in PHP and WinCache.
 And it turns out to be pretty easy as well!
 In November 2011, I wrote a post about MySQL query caching with PHP/Zend_Cache, and I recently stumbled upon a blog post Memcached And PHP, Caching Mysql Query Result by KutuKupret.
-This made me wonder if the same would be easily done with the Windows Cache Extension for […]
+This made me wonder if the same […]